petaverse-cloud/pv-docs-site/docs/petority/3_features/2_health-monitoring.md

 ### Insights into Your Pet's Activities:

-With Wagguracy's Health Data and Location History feature, you gain a comprehensive overview of your pet's daily activities.
+With WAGGURACY's Health Data and Location History feature, you gain a comprehensive overview of your pet's daily activities.

 ![Path](/img/health/Activities.jpg)